Critical Role: Pre-series history

 The Vox Machina campaign originated as the home game of the cast, which was played at home from 2012 to 2015.
 In their adventures prior to the start of the series, the group saved the family of Sovereign Uriel Tal'Dorei III, ruler of Tal'Dorei and its capital city of Emon.
 In appreciation, Uriel gave the group seats on the city council, and provided them with a residence called Greyskull Keep, which is located just outside the city.

 While the early adventures were not formally recorded, some shorter recordings have been released by the cast.
 This includes audio from the first session of the campaign, which was released as a segment in the third episode of the podcast All Work No Play.
 Additionally, O'Brien released a recording of the magic carpet being discovered by the party.
 Episode 36, titled Winter's Crest in Whitestone, features a summary of the pre-series history, with artwork created by Wendy Sullivan Green and voice-overs provided by the cast.
 The comic book, Critical Role: Vox Machina Origins, is an adaptation of the group's game before the show.
 The animated series adaptation, The Legend of Vox Machina, also adapts a canonic story that takes place within the pre-stream time frame.

 On-stream campaign

-The show begins in media res with the characters regrouping in the city of Emon after approximately six months apart and the streamed campaign picks up where the cast's original home game left off.
+The show begins in medias res with the characters regrouping in the city of Emon after approximately six months apart and the streamed campaign picks up where the cast's original home game left off.
 The first episode of the show aired on March 12, 2015, and the campaign concluded with its final episode on October 12, 2017.
 Campaign one was broadcast live on the Geek & Sundry Twitch and YouTube channels between March 12, 2015, and October 12, 2017, for a total of 115 episodes and six story arcs.
 Starting in November 2016, it was also broadcast live on the Alpha streaming service from Legendary Digital Networks.
 The show on Alpha had a unique overlay that included "real-time character sheets, damage and heal animations, and visualizations".